ElusiveMonni/monni_docs/docs/modules/anti-bot.md

 ---
 When enabled, **Multi Channel Messaging** will detect members that send multiple messages to separate channels in a short period of time.

-- **Require Same Content** means that Monni will only detect a member for typing the same message in separate channels, and can be used to reduce false positives.
+- **Require Same Content** | This means that Monni will only detect a member for typing the same message in separate channels, and can be used to reduce false positives.